ggerganov/llama.cpp/README.md

 - [Trending](https://huggingface.co/models?library=gguf&sort=trending)
 - [LLaMA](https://huggingface.co/models?sort=trending&search=llama+gguf)

+You can either manually download the GGUF file or directly use any `llama.cpp`-compatible models from Hugging Face by using this CLI argument: `-hf <user>/<model>[:quant]`

 After downloading a model, use the CLI tools to run it locally - see below.

 `llama.cpp` requires the model to be stored in the [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) file format.
 Models in other data formats can be converted to GGUF using the `convert_*.py` Python scripts in this repo.